 What is atrial fibrillation?

-Atrial fibrillation (known as AF) is a type of irregular heartbeat.
+Atrial fibrillation (AF) is a type of irregular heartbeat.
 In AF, your heartbeat is irregular and may be abnomally fast.
 The heart might not empty itself of blood at each beat, and a clot can form in the blood left behind.

 Why does AF increase your risk of stroke?